 How to get more done in less time?
 If you ask yourself this question pretty often, high five!
-If you are a busy person, or you just enjoy optimizing your processes down to milliseconds, this list may inspire you to find your own, new ways to be more efficient.
+If you are a busy person, or you just enjoy optimising your processes down to milliseconds, this list may inspire you to find your own, new ways to be more efficient.

 Self-organization is one of the most important steps to efficiency.
 But as you got to this line, I assume you are an already advanced, organized person.
 You likely know your way around to-do lists...
 This post is about the little things beyond that.